mnemnion/JLpeg.jl/docs/src/index.md

 - #TODO the built-ins

+With the exception of the built-in `:true` check, a check will always fail if the pattern hasn't captured a mark with the same key.
+This includes user-provided functions, which won't trigger if a mark isn't found.

 Marks and checks are independent of the capture mechanism, but since the regions of interest are frequently worth capturing, we provide [`CM(patt)`](@ref CM) as a shorthand for `C(M(patt))`, and [`CK(patt)`](@ref CK) as shorthand for `C(K(patt))`.